shektor/assert-equals/README.md

 # Assert Equals

-Create an "assertEquals" function such that it will correctly compare the passed "expected" vs "actual" parameters.
+A javascript "assertEquals" function that compares passed 'expected' and 'actual' arguments and asserts if they are equal.

 ## Getting Started